SmartWarden/School-1/README.md

-# school-1
+#School-1
-The school site
+The develoment of the official school's website